IBM/openshift-workshop-was/labs/Openshift/TransformationAdvisor/README.md

 - Issues
 - Estimated development cost in days

-For example, if you want to move the **modresorts.ear** application to Liberty on OpenShift, the complexity level is Simple which indicates that the application code does not need to be changed before it can be moved to cloud.
+For example, if you want to move the **modresorts.ear** application to Open Liberty on OpenShift, the complexity level is Simple which indicates that the application code does not need to be changed before it can be moved to cloud.
 The application has no dependency, has one minor level issue and the estimated development effort is 0 day with no code change.

 You can view details for a scanned application by clicking its name.
 On the application details page, you can see any dependencies detected, the complexity rules which contributed to the overall complexity assessment, and links to additional Technology, Inventory, and Analysis reports.